 One sandbox region is permanently assigned read and execute permission at both user- and kernel-level and acts as a public area.
-The other (protected) region is permanently assigned read-write permission at kernel-level but, by default, is inaccessible at user-level.
-The protected region can be made accessible to user-level by toggling the user/supervisor flags of its page directory entry and invalidating the relevant TLB entry via the INVLPG instruction.
-Sandbox/Upcall Threads: Sandboxed code can link with libraries that make system calls.
-Care must be taken that an application-specific service registered by one process
+The other (protected) region is permanently assigned read-write permission at the kernel level but, by default, is inaccessible at the user level.
+The protected region can be made accessible at the user level by toggling the user-supervisor flag of its page directory entry and invalidating the relevant TLB entry via the INVLPG instruction.